megaannum/vimside/README.md

         elisp/
         lib/
         README.md

+or ensime_2.10.0-SNAPSHOT-0.9.7:

+    ensime_2.10.0-SNAPSHOT-0.9.7/
+        bin/
+        elisp/
+        lib/
+        LICENSE
+        README.md

+It is important that the value of the 'vimside-scala-version' Option agrees with the Ensime build version.
+For ensime_2.9.2-0.9.8.1 (the default value):

+    call owner.Set("vimside-scala-version", "2.9.2")

+and for ensime_2.10.0-SNAPSHOT-0.9.7:

+    call owner.Set("vimside-scala-version", "2.10.0")

+These values can be set in 'data/vimside/options_user.vim'.

+In addition, the version of Java ($JAVA_HOME/bin/java -version) in the window  that runs Vim (or launched GVim) must agree with the value of the Option 'vimside-java-version'.
+This Option has the default value of '1.6' and can be set, again, in 'data/vimside/options_user.vim':

+    call owner.Set("vimside-java-version", "1.6")

 Having built Ensime or downloaded a pre-built package, you must set an Option in Vimside so that Vimside can locate the script